-Community College of Philadelphia is committed to maintaining an academic and working environment free of unlawful discrimination and harassment, including sexual harassment or sexual misconduct, which includes but is not limited to dating violence, domestic violence, sexual assault, and stalking, whether such conduct arises under Title IX, the Violence Against Women Act

-(VAWA), under state law or regulations, or otherwise.
-The College will address claims of sexual harassment or misconduct, including dating violence, domestic violence, sexual assault or stalking pursuant to the Policy Against Non-Title IX Sexual Misconduct, Relationship Violence and Stalking ("Non-Title IX Policy") or the Policy Against Title IX Sexual Harassment ("Title IX Policy").
-Each policy sets forth relevant procedures which are available to employees and students and which the College will follow when it receives reports of sexual misconduct, including dating violence, domestic violence, sexual assault, and stalking.
-The Non-Title IX policy is broader than the Title IX policy and applies to sexual misconduct that although not rising to the level of Title IX sexual misconduct, is likely to have a substantial effect on an individual College community member, on College life or activities, or that poses a threat of danger to any member of the College community.
+Community College of Philadelphia is committed to maintaining an academic and working environment free of unlawful discrimination and harassment, including sexual harassment or sexual misconduct, which includes but is not limited to dating violence, domestic violence, sexual assault, and stalking, whether such conduct arises under Title IX, the Violence Against Women Act (VAWA), under state law or regulations, or otherwise.
+The College will address claims of sexual harassment or misconduct, including dating violence, domestic violence, sexual assault or stalking pursuant to the Policy Against Non-Title IX Sexual Misconduct, Relationship Violence and Stalking ("Non-Title IX Policy"), the 2020 Policy Against Title IX Sexual Harassment ("Title IX Policy"), which applies to conduct occurring before August 1, 2024, or the 2024 Policy Against Sex-Based Discrimination and Sex-Based Harassment ("2024 Title IX Policy"), which applies to conduct occurring on or after August 1, 2024.
+The policies set forth relevant procedures which are available to employees and students and which the College will follow when it receives reports of sexual misconduct, including dating violence, domestic violence, sexual assault, and stalking.
+The 2024 Title IX Policy applies to sex-based discrimination and sex-based harassment that occurs or impacts the College's education program or activity even when the conduct occurs outside of the College's education program or activity or outside of the United States.
+The Non-Title IX policy applies to sexual misconduct that is likely to have a substantial effect on an individual College community member, on College life or activities, or that poses a threat of danger to any member of the College community.
 Which policy applies to an incident of dating violence, domestic violence, sexual assault or stalking will depend on several factors including but not limited to the facts alleged, the parties involved, and where the incident occurred.

-Below is a summary of the Title IX Policy and the Non-Title IX Policy as applicable to reports of dating violence, domestic violence, sexual assault, and stalking.
+Below is a summary of the 2024 Title IX Policy and the Non-Title IX Policy as applicable to reports of dating violence, domestic violence, sexual assault, and stalking.
 The College encourages students and employees to review each policy in full on the College's Policy Website.
 These policies set forth the College's processes for handling reports of dating violence, domestic violence, sexual assault, stalking and other forms of sexual harassment or misconduct.
-These policies also provide notice to employees and students who have been victims of dating violence, domestic violence, sexual assault, stalking or other forms of sexual harassment or misconduct with a list of available resources within the College and the community, including but not limited to counseling and mental health resources, victim advocacy resources, and student or employee services available on campus to assist students with their educational or workplace needs.
+These policies also provide notice to employees and students who have been victims of dating violence, domestic violence, sexual assault, stalking or other forms of sex-based discrimination or sex-based harassment or misconduct with a list of available resources within the College and the community, including but not limited to counseling and mental health resources, victim advocacy resources, and student or employee services available on campus to assist students with their educational or workplace needs.

-Definitions
+Definitions:

-As set forth in the Title IX and Non-Title IX Policies, dating violence, domestic violence, sexual assault, and stalking are defined as follows:
+As set forth in the 2024 Title IX and Non-Title IX Policies, dating violence, domestic violence, sexual assault, and stalking are defined as follows:

-Dating Violence: Dating violence is violence committed by a person who is or has been in a social relationship of romantic intimate nature with the victim. or The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency between interaction persons involved the of the in relationship.
+Dating Violence: Dating violence is violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
+The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
 Dating violence does not include acts covered under the definition of Domestic Violence.